Greetings Grove Church Community,

 Do I need to bring a ticket?

 No!
-However, it is important you register as we have a Department of Health maximum capacity in place on campus.
+However, it is important to register as we have a Department of Health maximum capacity in place on campus.

 Will I be required to wear a mask?

-Masks are required for both services.
-We also ask you to sanitize your hands before entering the Worship Center and Community Room.
+Masks are required for both services unless you fall into one of the clear exemption categories as defined by the State of Minnesota.
+We also ask you to sanitize your hands upon entering the building.

 Will the church be providing masks?